devKUNNY/devKUNNY/All about YOONSUNG.md

-Hi guys My name is Yoon Sung from SouthK.
+Hi guys I'm Yoon Sung who is from SouthK and student(MID).
 I'm interested in coding and programing and also learning about it.

 <!---